example42/puppet-iptables/README.md

 * `drop` - DROP them all
 * `safe` - ALLOW all ICMP types except echo & reply (Ping)
 * `accept` (Default) - ACCEPT them all
+* `limit` - set a strict burst limit on all icmp types

 #### $output_policy